-The Ward Museum’s Changing Exhibits program installs up to eight rotating exhibitions each year in the LaMay and Welcome Galleries.
-The Andrew’s Emerging Artist Showcase Gallery provides further exhibit potential, focused on young and emerging artists.
+The Ward Museum’s changing exhibits include six to eight rotating exhibitions each year in the LaMay and Welcome Galleries.
+The Andrews Emerging Artist Showcase Gallery provides further exhibit potential, focused on young and emerging artists.
 Below are the current and upcoming exhibits at the Ward Museum.

 Charley Harper’s Bird Extravaganza

 Oliver “Tuts” Lawson: A Retrospective

 Oliver “Tuts” Lawson: A retrospective, will feature pieces that tell the story of a living legend among decoy carvers.
 From his days as a teenager carving birds using strawberry baskets found while working at a grocery store in Crisfield, MD, to eclectic commissions and the many masterful birds made over a lifetime of dedication to craft, this exhibit in the LaMay Gallery is rich with beautiful work and a unique history rooted in local cultural tradition.

 October 8th, 2021 - February 13th, 2022